santi1s/Big-Data/Big-Data/Technical-Troubleshooting/Product-Specific-Troubleshooting/POD-%2D-Data-Movement/Data-Lake-Store/Access-Control-Overview.md

 - Has the permissions applied to an Owning User on the file/folder where they are an Owning User.
 - Is able to change the permissions of the owned files/folders
 - Is able to change the Owning Group of the file/folder, so long as the owning user is a member of that target group.
+- Is NOT affected by the mask.
+(See [Documentation](https://docs.microsoft.com/en-us/azure/data-lake-store/data-lake-store-access-control#access-check-algorithm))

 ```
 Note: You can see the Owning User of a file/folder under the access tab.
 They will be the first account listed under 'Owners'